dd9jn/rfc4880bis/rfc4880bis.md

 OpenPGP specifies a number of public-key algorithms.
 This specification creates a registry of public-key algorithm identifiers.
 The registry includes the algorithm name, its key sizes and parameters, and a reference to the defining specification.
-The initial values for this registry can be found in {{public-key-algorithms}}.
+The initial values for this registry can be found in {{pubkey-algos}}.
 Adding a new public-key algorithm MUST be done through the SPECIFICATION REQUIRED method, as described in {{RFC8126}}.

 This document requests IANA register the following new public-key algorithm: